-Organizations control the keys that have access to their infrastructure.
+Organizational control of keys to infrastructure.
 Instead of user-generated certificates securing core resources, Access issues short-lived certificates based on a login with your SSO identity provider.

-Certificates live for minutes, not years.
-In most organizations, a user will generate a public key and it will go unchanged for years.
+Limited certificate lifespan of minutes, not years.
+In most organizations, a user generates a public key that remains unchanged for years.

-Lower risk of device loss or compromise.
-A stolen device can still contain SSH keys that can be used to access infrastructure.
-Unless protected by a password, a malicious user can exploit that before an organization has time to revoke both the user identity login and the SSH key that user generated.
+Lower risk levels in the event of device loss or compromise.
+A stolen device can still contain SSH keys that permit infrastructure access.
+Unless the infrastructure is protected by a password, a malicious user can exploit that vulnerability before an organization has time to revoke both the user identity login and the user-generated SSH key.

-Consolidate access control and offboarding or revocation.
+Consolidated access control and offboarding or revocation.
 Cloudflare Access controls who can reach sensitive resources using your SSO identity provider.
-When users authenticate with your identity provider, Access generates a JSON Web Token (JWT) scoped to the user and the application.
+When users authenticate with your identity provider, Access generates a JWT scoped to the user and the application.

 Comprehensive audit logs.
-Regardless of your infrastructure, whether on-prem, hybrid, or public cloud, administrators can control who can reach what environments in a single place.
+Regardless of your infrastructure, whether on-premisses, hybrid, or public cloud, administrators can control who can reach what environments in a single place.
 Audit logs are collected by Cloudflare Access and standardized across any protected resources.
-Administrators have the information to know who accessed what and when for any infrastructure behind Access.
+These logs let administrators know who accessed what and when.

 To protect a resource behind Cloudflare Access, first follow the instructions here to secure the server.